thomascpowell/BoxStore/README.md

     - Need new fields

 3. "Displays return policy for item categories sold."
-    - Implies that each category has as fixed return policy
+    - Implies that each category has a fixed return policy

 4. Document functions